jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 > We can establish an equality constraint(=) on the portfolio's return, then solve for the global minimum variance solution of such return.
 Iterating over a range of all possible returns and perform the same step will give you the [efficient frontier](https://en.wikipedia.org/wiki/Efficient_frontier "efficient frontier")
 For the additional mathematics on adding the returns equality constraint, again, check out this [lecture notes](https://faculty.washington.edu/ezivot/econ424/portfolioTheoryMatrix.pdf "lecture notes").

 When establishing *inequality constraints(<,>,<=,>=)*, the mathematics can get very arduous to go over, let alone an intricate list of equality constraints (=).
-This is where computational power comes in.
+This is where computational power comes in handy.

 ### 1b.
 Computational Approach
-> As there already exist many posts online from different individuals showing methods of optimization utilizing CS algorithms, iterating over different guesses to arrive at the solution needed.
+> As there already exist many posts online from different individuals showing methods of optimization utilizing CS algorithms, iterating over different potential solutions *smartly*, given an initial guess, to arrive at the solution needed.
 Therefore, I will not touch base on this approach in much details.
-[Here](https://kyle-stahl-mn.com/stock-portfolio-optimization "Here") is an example of such work, specifically on our current topic, if you need more details on each step.
+[Here](https://kyle-stahl-mn.com/stock-portfolio-optimization "Here") is an example of such work, specifically on our current topic, if you need more ABC on each step.

 Simply put, we will utilize scipy's minimization function in seeking for the solution of our optimization problem, establishing constraints & boundaries for the input $$w$$ until we reach the global minimum.
 Since the symmetric covariance matrix, assumed invertible, contains quadratic components with a unique minimizer, we opt for the Sequential Least Square Programming (SLSQP) Algorithm for our computational approach.
 I encourage learning more on the details of different algorithms for optimization, specifically in knowing the context of the problem constructed (linearity, convexity, etc), as well as, again, the mathematics behind them as much as you can.
 Scipy offers alot of different optimization functions, as well as algorithms to be implemented when solving; learn about the mathematical optimization [here](http://scipy-lectures.org/advanced/mathematical_optimization/ "here")